yogat3ch/writing/Dynamic Voting System.md

 This introductory wizard not only simplifies the user experience but also empowers users to make informed choices and engage meaningfully with the dynamic representation system, enhancing their participation in the democratic process.

-### Abuse Prevention
-The allocation of votes to representatives is also subject to abuse via influencer popularity.
-Anyone with a great deal of social media influence can potentially aggregate undue influence in elections if anyone can sign up for the system and allocate their vote to a representative immediately and never return to the app.